DataDog/hiring-engineers/answers.md

 ## Monitoring Data

+Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:

+* Warning threshold of 500
+* Alerting threshold of 800
+* And also ensure that it will notify you if there is No Data for this query over the past 10m.

-To create a new monitor go to **Monitors > New Monitor** on the dashboard.
+To create a new Metric Monitor navigate to **Monitors > New Monitor > Metric** on the dashboard.

-1. Choose the detection method: Leave the default **Threshold Alert**.
+1. **Choose the detection method:** Determines the type of detection method we want to use.
+Since the default is set to *Threshold Alert* we don't have to change anything.
-2. Define the metric: Select `my_metric` from the metric dropdown list and set from to `host:durandal.minimalghost`, the rest of the options can be left to default.
+2. **Define the metric:** Selects which of our metrics we will be monitoring.
+I've selected `my_metric` from the metric dropdown list and set the *from* dropdown to my aliased host `host:durandal.minimalghost`, the rest of the options can be left to default.
-3. Set alert conditions: Set **Alert threshold** to **800** and **Warning threshold** to **500**.
-Select `Notify` if data is missing from the dropdown.
-Everything else can be left as default.
+3. **Set alert conditions:** This is where we decide what threshold value being hit should issue a warning and a threshold value we consider critical to issue an alert.
+I've set *Alert threshold* to 800 and *Warning threshold* to 500 for this exercise.
+We can also get notifications when no data is received for a period of time by selecting `Notify` from the dropdown.
+The default is 10 minutes which is what we're after right now, the rest of this section can be left as default.

 The final product should look something like this:
 ![create monitor](screenshots/monitor_creation.png "Create Monitor")

-My custom alert, warning and no data message snippet:
+Please configure the monitor’s message so that it will:

+* Send you an email whenever the monitor triggers.

+* Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.

+* Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.

+4. **Say what's happening:** This is where you can custom tailor the notifications to be sent out for each condition, including any specific data as you need.
+Documentation for custom notifications can be found [here](https://docs.datadoghq.com/monitors/notifications/).
+Below is a snippet of my custom alert, warning and no data message:
 ```{{#is_alert}}
 my_metric at host ip {{host.ip}} has surpassed {{threshold}} and is currently at {{value}}!
 {{/is_alert}}